tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfrp-model-clusterversiondetails.md

 __Type__: string <br/>
 __Required__: No<br/>
 <br/>
-The ServiceFabric runtime version of the cluster
+The Service Fabric runtime version of the cluster.

 ____
 ### supportExpiryUtc
 __Type__: string <br/>
 __Required__: No<br/>
 <br/>
-The date of expiry of support of the version
+The date of expiry of support of the version.

 ____
 ### environment
 __Type__: string (enum) <br/>
 __Required__: No<br/>
 <br/>
-Cluster operating system
+Indicates if this version is for Windows or Linux operating system.

 Cluster operating system, the default will be Windows